IGS/rnaseq-docker/README.md

 sh launch_rnaseq.sh -i ~/input_data
 ```

-The first time that launch\_rnaseq.sh is run should take a few minutes, as Docker needs to pull the images down the Dockerhub repository.
+The first time that launch\_rnaseq.sh is run should take a few minutes, as Docker needs to pull the various images down the Dockerhub repository.
 Subsequent executions of the command should be much quicker.

 Next, in your web browser, navigate to *localhost:5000* to bring up the Grotto UI.